Why is it important to choose the right dog breed?

 - Basset Hound

 Which dog breeds should you avoid?
-Working terrier breeds, sighthounds, primitive-type breeds, and cattle-herding dogs were all bred to chase (and, in some cases, kill) animals.
+Working terrier breeds, sighthounds, primitive-type breeds, and cattle-herding dogs were all bred to chase (and, in some cases, kill) animals or hunt for their own food.
 As a result, they tend to have a strong prey drive.

-It’s sometimes possible for these breeds to get along with other critters.
-But you must be very intentional about socializing them at an early age.
-Chasing and killing are instinctual to dogs.
-So, some pups can never be trusted around animals they might consider prey.
+It’s sometimes possible for these breeds to get along with other critters, and each dog is an individual.
+But you must be very intentional about socializing them at an early age, and know that some pups can never be trusted around animals they might consider prey.

 (Also, it’s not all about which breed you choose.
 Consider that it might take your other pets some time getting used to a new dog!)